michalroots/michalroots.github.io/_posts/2021-02-27-cayenne-brownie.md

 ---
 vegan, easy, gluten-free

-**This is one of the simplests and most delicious cakes ever.
+**This is one of the simplest and most delicious cakes ever.
 Spicy, salty, lusciously chocolatish, and it takes 30m to make.
 What not to like?**

 Type: whole<br>
 Tools: blender, oven, kettle/pan for boiling water, mixing bowl<br>